Irish Republicans and Free Staters were waging civil war in the 1920s.

-Josh understood his body language, smiled, and picked up the pages with Liam's story.
-He started reading it out for his father:
+Josh understood his father's body language, smiled, and picked up the pages with Liam's story.
+He started reading it out loud for his father:

 The long June twilight faded into night.
 Dublin lay enveloped in darkness but for the dim light of the moon that shone through fleecy clouds, casting a pale light as of approaching dawn over the streets and the dark waters of the Liffey.
 Around the beleaguered Four Courts the heavy guns roared.

 Here and there through the city, machine guns and rifles broke the silence of the night, spasmodically, like dogs barking on lone farms.
 Republicans and Free Staters were waging civil war.

 On a rooftop near O'Connell Bridge, a Republican sniper lay watching.
 Beside him lay his rifle and over his shoulders was slung a pair of field glasses.
 His face was the face of a student, thin and ascetic, but his eyes had the cold gleam of the fanatic.
 They were deep and thoughtful, the eyes of a man who is used to looking at death.

 He was eating a sandwich hungrily.
 He had eaten nothing since morning.
 He had been too excited to eat.
 He finished the sandwich, and, taking a flask of whiskey from his pocket, he took a short drought.
 Then he returned the flask to his pocket.
 He paused for a moment, considering whether he should risk a smoke.
 It was dangerous.
 The flash might be seen in the darkness, and there were enemies watching.
 He decided to take the risk.